mutasDev/NatLangCodeGen/README.md

  In this environment file, the parameters for the requests are also configurable.
 Parameters without `nl_` before their name refer to the parameters for GPT-3 requests and parameters with the `nl_` prefix are used in the request to the Codex model.

+ The parameters are explained best in the [OpenAI Playground](https://beta.openai.com/playground) on the right side.
+ The two paremeters *pretext* and *posttext* are string fields that are added to each prompt before or after the "main"prompt, respectively.

 ## Functionality
 The web application offers several options for handling requests to and from the OpenAI-API.